Skip to content

 Expiry date

-Spread bets and options both have expiry dates, up until which point the position can be closed and profit or loss realised.
+Spread bets and options both have expiry dates, up until which point the position can be closed and profit or loss realised, or rolled over to the next expiry.

-Once the expiry date has passed, the contract either have been executed, or it will expire worthless.
-The decision is completely up to the contract holder, as they have the right but not the obligation to exchange.
+Once the expiry date has passed, the contract either have been exercised, or it’ll expire worthless.
+The decision is completely up to the contract holder, as they have the right but not the obligation to exercise the option.

 Options can cover different timeframes, including daily, weekly and monthly expiry dates.
 Typically, options will have specific calendar expiry dates.
 For example, listed US stock options normally expire on the third Friday of the month.